Approximate Equivariance via Projection-based Regularisation: Experiments

 \subsection{CT-Scan Metal Artifact Reduction}

 We compare our approach with a sample-based equivariance penalty on metal artefact reduction (MAR) for CT scans.
 Metal implants introduce characteristic streaking artefacts that obscure clinically relevant structures.
 The task is to map a corrupted slice to its artefact-reduced counterpart.
 We use the AAPM CT-MAR Grand Challenge datasets \citep{aapm_ct_mat, aapm_ct_mat_tool}, comprising $14{,}000$ head and body CT slices with synthetic metal artefacts (Table~\ref{tab:ct_mar} and Appendix~\ref{app:ct_mar}, Figure~\ref{fig:ct_mar} for a visual comparison).
 The datasets were generated with the open-source CT simulation environment XCIST \citep{wu2022xcist}, using a hybrid data-simulation framework that combines publicly available clinical images \citep{yan2018deepLesion, goren2017uclh} and virtual metal objects.
 Following \citet{Bai_2025_CVPR}, we adapt three convolution-based architectures \texttt{ACDNet} \citep{wang2022acdnet}, \texttt{DICDNet} \citep{wang2021dicdnet} and \texttt{OSCNet} \citep{wang2023oscnet} by encouraging rotation equivariance with respect to the discrete group $C_4$ (rotations by multiples of $90^\circ$).
-We compare the unregularised baselines, the sample-based regulariser of \citet{Bai_2025_CVPR}, and the same networks equipped with our projection-based regulariser.
-Additionally, we compare with Residual Pathway Priors (RPPs)~\citep{finzi2021residual} and a train-then-project variant, in which we first train a non-equivariant model and then project its linear layers onto the equivariant subspace at test time using our projection operator.
+We compare the unregularised baselines, the sample-based regulariser of \citet{Bai_2025_CVPR}, and the same networks equipped with our projection-based regulariser. {Additionally, we compare with Residual Pathway Priors (RPPs)~\citep{finzi2021residual} and a train-then-project variant, in which we first train a non-equivariant model and then project its linear layers onto the equivariant subspace at test time using our projection operator.}

 For steerable CNN layers whose channels are organised into orientation groups of four, the layer-wise projection acting on a kernel $K \in \mathbb{R}^{C'_{\mathrm{out}}\times C'_{\mathrm{in}}\times 4 \times 4 \times s \times s}$ is